pyeventsourcing/esdbclient/README.md

 The `stream_name` argument is required, and is expected to be a Python `str` object that uniquely identifies the stream in the database.

-The `expected_position` argument is required, is expected to be: either `None` if new events are being appended to a new stream, or an integer equal to the position the last recorded event in the stream.
+The `expected_position` argument is required, is expected to be: `None` if events are being written to a new stream, and otherwise an Python `int` equal to the position in the stream of the last recorded event in the stream.

+The `events` argument is required, and is expected to be a sequence of new event objects to be appended to the named stream.
+The `NewEvent` class should be used to construct new event objects (see below).

+This method takes an optional `timeout` argument, which is a float that sets a deadline for the completion of the gRPC operation.

+Streams are created by writing events.
+The correct value of the `expected_position` argument when writing the first event of a new stream is `None`.
+Please note, it is not possible to somehow create an "empty" stream in EventStoreDB.

-The stream positions of recorded events start from zero.
-And so, when appending the second new event to a stream that has one recorded event, the correct value of the `expected_position` argument is `0`.
-Similarly, when appending the third new event to a stream that has two recorded events, the correct value of the `expected_position` argument is `1`.
+The stream positions of recorded events in a stream start from zero, and form a gapless sequence of integers.
+The stream position of the first recorded event in a stream is `0`.
+And so when appending the second new event to a stream that has one recorded event, the correct value of the `expected_position` argument is `0`.
+Similarly, the stream position of the second recorded event in a stream is `1`, and so when appending the third new event to a stream that has two recorded events, the correct value of the `expected_position` argument is `1`.
+And so on...
+(There is a theoretical maximum number of recorded events that any stream can have, but I'm not sure what it is;

-Streams are created by appending events.
-The correct value of the `expected_position` argument when appending the first event of a new stream (a stream with zero recorded events) is `None`.
-Please note, it is not possible to create an "empty" stream in EventStoreDB.
+maybe 9,223,372,036,854,775,807 because it is implemented as a `long` in C#?)

 If there is a mismatch between the given value of the `expected_position` argument and the position of the last recorded event in a stream, then an `ExpectedPositionError`